Ghost character: Innogen (Much Ado About Nothing)

 Modern versions of Much Ado About Nothing open act 1, scene 1 with the stage direction "Enter Leonato, Governor of Messina, Hero his daughter, and Beatrice his niece, with a Messenger."
 In the first quarto edition (Q1, 1600) however, the stage direction includes, after Leonato, "Innogen his wife".
 Similarly, in the stage directions for act 2, scene 1, Leonato is followed by "his wife".
-This Innogen is mentioned nowhere else in the play, and during Leonato's denunciation of Hero in act 4, scene 1, where it would be natural for her mother to speak or act in some fashion, Shakespeare appears to either have forgotten about her or decided that a father—motherless daughter dyad worked better dramatically.
+This "Innogen" is mentioned nowhere else in the play, and during Leonato's denunciation of Hero in act 4, scene 1, where it would be natural for her mother to speak or act in some fashion, Shakespeare appears to either have forgotten about her or decided that a father–motherless daughter dyad worked better dramatically.
 As the editors of The Cambridge Shakespeare (1863) put it: "It is impossible to conceive that Hero's mother should have been present during the scenes in which the happiness and honour of her daughter were at issue, without taking a part, or being once referred to."
-Some productions restore the character of Innogen, e.g. the Wyndham Theatre's 2011 production, giving her many of the lines of Hero's uncle Antonio.
+Some productions restore the character of Imogen, e.g. the Wyndham's Theatre's 2011 production, giving her many of the lines of Hero's uncle Antonio.
+In 2017 playwright Aditi Brennan Kapil wrote the play Imogen Says Nothing: The Annotated Life of Imogen of Messina, last sighted in the First Folio of William Shakespeare's Much Adoe About Nothing which explores the reasons why Imogen may have been included in Much Ado About Nothing.